 -

-28.75 million dollar settlement on April 5, 2024 in Feliciano v.
-The City of New York el al., 20-cv-10033 (SDNY).
-Mr. Feliciano was brain damaged due to guards waiting almost eight minutes to cut him down.
-This is believed to be the largest single plaintiff pre-trial civil rights settlement in New York history;
+$28.75 million settlement on April 5, 2024, in Feliciano v.
+The City of New York et al., 20-cv-10033 (SDNY).
+Mr. Feliciano suffered brain damage due to guards waiting nearly eight minutes to cut him down.
+This settlement is believed to be the largest single plaintiff pre-trial civil rights settlement in New York State history, and among the top five nationally.

 -

-13,731,000 dollar settlement in Sow v.
+$13.73 million settlement in Sow v.
 The City of New York, 21-cv-533 (SDNY).
-This was a class action filed on behalf of approximately 1380 protesters who were arrested at or around the George Floyd protests in New York City in 2020.
-Believed to be the largest settlement for a protest case in the nations history;
+This class action, filed on behalf of approximately 1,380 protesters arrested during the George Floyd protests in New York City in 2020, is believed to be the largest settlement for a protest-related case in the nation's history.

 -

-9.25 million dollar jury verdict on November 15, 2023 in Cooper v.
+$9.25 million jury verdict on November 15, 2023, in Cooper v.
 Clancy, 19-cv-00362 (NDNY).
-Mr. Cooper was beaten about the head and back causing a fatal asthma attack.
-It is believed to be the largest civil rights verdict in the Northern District of New York’s history;
+Mr. Cooper was beaten on the head and back, causing a fatal asthma attack.
+This is believed to be the largest civil rights verdict in the Northern District of New York's history.

 -

-3.65 million dollar settlement on October 9, 2018 in Z. v.
+$3.65 million settlement on October 9, 2018, in Z. v.
 The City of New York (Kings Co.
 Sup.
 Ct.).
-Mr. Z. was assaulted by members of the NYPD causing a post traumatic seizure disorder;
+Mr. Z. was assaulted by members of the NYPD, resulting in a post-traumatic seizure disorder.

 -

-2.5 million dollar jury verdict on February 17, 2013 in Alla v.
+$2.5 million jury verdict on February 17, 2013, in Alla v.
 The City of New York, 11-cv-00892 (EDNY).
-Mr. Gad Alla was punched in the head by a police officer causing a mild traumatic brain injury;
+Mr. Gad Alla was punched in the head by a police officer, causing a mild traumatic brain injury.

 -